 The AERO Common Core Plus initiative brings together teams of teachers and curriculum coordinators from participating schools to collaborate in curriculum unit and assessment design.

 The primary audience for this institute is World Language and EAL teachers who want to gain experience in standards-based unit and assessment design.
 It is intended for those with a beginning or moderate level of experience in the Understanding By Design approach to curriculum development.
 Participants will leave the institute with some completed units and the knowledge necessary to train colleagues at their schools in the process of unit and assessment design incorporating the AERO World Language Standards.
 Participants will also gain knowledge in vertical curriculum alignment and cross-curricular themes that can support students’ language arts development in general.

 Participants are strongly encouraged to bring samples of units or curriculum maps with them that they would like to review and revise.

 - Review the AERO World Language Standards

 - Review the Understanding By Design process for unit development

 - Revise existing units or write new units

 - Explore strategies to strengthen units’ essential questions, culminating tasks, and rubrics

-- Consider ways to improve teaching for understanding
+- Consider ways to improve assessments of language proficiency

 - Plan with team members for work at respective schools for the next year